-The Office Manager is Meredith Flower.
-She manages the front office, works closely with the Headmaster in communicating information to the families, and assists families with enrollment, records and school business unrelated to student discipline, curriculum, or the classroom.
+The Office Manager are Meredith Flower and Madeline Young.
+They manages the front office, works closely with the Headmaster in communicating information to the families, and assists families with enrollment, records and school business unrelated to student discipline, curriculum, or the classroom.